toddaustin07/MQTTDevices/README.md

 Currently supported device types:  switch, button, contact, motion.
 More can be added - just ask!

-Switch and button devices can also be configured to publish MQTT messages when state changes from within SmartThings (manually via mobile app or automations).
+Switch and button devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).

 ## Pre-requisites
 * SmartThings Hub